Why is My Bougainvillea Dying?

 Slow Draining Soils (Bougainvillea Requires Good Drainage)

-Bougainvilleas do not grow well when planted in slow draining soil such as heavy clay or naturally boggy areas which can cause water to pool around the roots and cause water stress.
+Bougainvilleas do not grow well when planted in slow-draining soil such as heavy clay or naturally boggy areas which can cause water to pool around the roots and cause water stress.

-The signs of a bougainvillea suffering because of slow draining soils are the same as an over watering with leaf drop being the first indicator despite warm or mild temperatures (leaves can also drop due to cold).
+The signs of a bougainvillaea suffering because of slow draining soils are the same as an over watering with leaf drop being the first indicator despite warm or mild temperatures (leaves can also drop due to cold).

 How to solve it:

-• Choose a pot that is around 12-16 inches across with lots of drainage holes in the base and use a potting mix of approximately 80% multi purpose compost to 20% horticultural sand or grit to improve drainage.
+- Choose a pot that is around 12-16 inches across with lots of drainage holes in the base and use a potting mix of approximately 80% multipurpose compost to 20% horticultural sand or grit to improve drainage.

 There are some best practices to be aware of before transplanting bougainvillea so I recommend watching this helpful YouTube video first: